Best wonton mee in Singapore

 Guangzhou Mian Shi Wanton Noodle is not a halal-certified eatery.

-Wonton mee in Singapore
+Guide to the best wonton mee in Singapore

 Wonton mee has come a long way.
 Whichever the interpretation, it is, at its core, a dish of noodles, dumplings, and a finishing sauce.
-You’ll be able to find wonton mee in any hawker centre, or food court, but give these ones on our list a try!
+You’ll be able to find wonton mee in any hawker centre, or food court, but give these eateries on our list a try!

 Drop us your email so you won't miss the latest news.